-Make It Easy for Residents to Find You Online
+Make It Easy for Renters to Find You Online

-Leasing season calls for a refresh on how you’re using your website to market to owners and residents.
-Let’s say a prospective resident is searching for homes in one of your target neighborhoods that you often post about on social.
+Leasing season calls for a refresh on how you’re using your website to market to owners and renters.
+Let’s say a prospective tenant is searching for homes in one of your target neighborhoods.
 How likely is it that your property management website will show up in the relevant search results?